Weapons: ICRC statement to the United Nations, 2013

 General debate on all disarmament and international security agenda items.
 United Nations, General Assembly, 68th session, First Committee, statement by the ICRC, New York, 16 October 2013.

-The International Committee of the Red Cross (ICRC) is pleased to note, that six months after the historic adoption of the Arms Trade Treaty (ATT), more than half the countries in the world have, by ratifying or signing the treaty, endorsed its objective of reducing human suffering through strict controls on the international arms trade.
+The ICRC is pleased to note, that six months after the historic adoption of the Arms Trade Treaty (ATT), more than half the countries in the world have, by ratifying or signing the treaty, endorsed its objective of reducing human suffering through strict controls on the international arms trade.
 The treaty's transfer criteria are vital for ensuring that conventional arms do not end up in the hands of those who may be expected to use them to commit war crimes or serious violations of human rights.
 As weapons continue to flow to some of the most troubled regions in the world, we call on all States to swiftly join the treaty and to urgently close the gap between the treaty's transfer requirements and actual transfer practices.

 With regard to weapons of mass destruction, the ICRC wishes to briefly address recent developments in two areas.